DataFire/Integrations/integrations/generated/azure_eventhub_eventhub/README.md

   * encoding `string` (values: Avro, AvroDeflate): Enumerates the possible values for the encoding format of capture description.
 Note: 'AvroDeflate' will be deprecated in New API Version
   * intervalInSeconds `integer`: The time window allows you to set the frequency with which the capture to Azure Blobs will happen, value should between 60 to 900 seconds
   * sizeLimitInBytes `integer`: The size window defines the amount of data built up in your Event Hub before an capture operation, value should be between 10485760 to 524288000 bytes
+  * skipEmptyArchives `boolean`: A value that indicates whether to Skip Empty Archives

 ### CheckNameAvailabilityParameter
 * CheckNameAvailabilityParameter `object`: Parameter supplied to check Namespace name availability operation